darrena092/header-tools/README.md

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/darrena092)

 ## Overview
-HeaderTools is a versatile and user-friendly extension designed to provide users the capability to manipulate and inject request headers based on regex domain selectors.
+HeaderTools is a versatile and user-friendly browser extension supporting Chrome, Brave and Firefox designed to provide users the capability to manipulate and inject request headers based on regex domain selectors.

 This was largely created as a replacement for ModHeader due to the author's decision to include Adware in a recent update.